idvorkin/idvorkin.github.io/_posts/2019-5-21-coaching.md

 - That is a hard problem
 - Not alone, lots of people struggle with this.

-#### Encourange trying to solve own problem: How would you handle this?
+#### Encourange trying to solve own problem: How would you handle this

 Great question, I have some ideas, but first, how would you tackle this?
 What else?